 This was a quite expensive project, the transmitter

-and tone-burst cost about £100 from Wood & Douglas, the same for the
+and tone-burst cost over £100 from Wood & Douglas, the same

 Walkman, add to that a roll of black twin power